 There is a wide variety of activities for students including social, cultural, and athletic clubs and organizations.
 Augusta University is the home of the Jaguars collegiate sports teams, which include our championship men’s and women’s basketball teams and men’s golf team.
-Our Wellness Center offers intramural sports, group exercise classes, as well as personal training sessions.
+Our Campus Recreation Center offers intramural sports, group exercise classes, as well as personal training sessions.

 I am accepted!
 Now what?

 Congratulations!
 You must sign and return your Acceptance Contract along with your $100 deposit within one week if you applied to the Early Decision Program and two weeks if you applied to the Regular Decision Program.
 Also, you must request final, official copies of all transcripts from your university’s Registrar’s Office be sent to the MCG Admissions Office.
 Be sure that your final grades and degree(s) earned are listed on your final transcript(s).